 It is normal to feel embarrassed after a fall.
 Your natural intuition is to stand up and deflect some of the attention away from you.
 You might even feel compelled to leave the property without speaking to someone.
 This makes it difficult to prove that the incident even occurred.
 An unfortunate common belief is that when something occurs on another’s property, you have a “Clear cut” or a “Slam dunk” case.
 You need evidence if you want to hold the property owner accountable.

-The presumption is the fall caused physical injuries (e.g., broken bones, dislocated joint, concussion or brain injury, cuts and scars, etc.).
+The presumption is the fall caused physical injuries (e.g., broken bones, dislocated joints, concussion or brain injury, cuts, and scars, etc.).
 Injuries that you sustained in a fall should require medical treatment.
 Without medical treatment, it is very difficult to prove you were injured and it is very difficult to prove the fall caused other elements of damages (e.g., pain, suffering, wage loss, etc.).

 A key part of proving your damages is the medical treatment you receive.
 Treatment has to be received within a reasonable amount of time.
 Waiting more than a few days to a week to get medical treatment gives the insurance company an opportunity to question whether the proposed injuries were caused by the fall.
 Medical records, and related bills, provide a basis for an insurance adjuster or a jury to understand what happened to you.

 Medical records also serve as evidence of your pain and suffering, which strengthens your claim.
 Having the ability to match your injuries with the details of your fall is powerful.
 If you claim that you fell and were hurt, but the doctor’s notes reflect that you sustained the injuries in a different manner or don’t even mention the fall, no one will believe your claim.
 Therefore, when you visit a doctor, tell them the injuries were caused by a fall and give them details of the incident.
 Don’t lie to the doctor.
 Don’t exaggerate.
 Don’t underreport.

 Source of Recovery